kstenerud/streamux/streamux-specification.md

 ### Message Envelope

-The message envelope consists of a length field, followed by possible fixed data, and then the remaining data, whose composition depends on the message type.
+The message envelope consists of a length field, followed by possible fixed length data, and then the (possibly padded) remaining data, whose composition depends on the message type.

 | Field                | Type   | Octets | Notes                                                 |
 | -------------------- | ------ | ------ | ----------------------------------------------------- |